Delfini Rx Messaging Scripts are scripts for scripts.

 • If you notice muscle weakness, stop the statin medication and notify you doctor— statins can, on rare occasion, cause muscle injury.

-Before prescribing any medication, review full prescribing information such as from the Physicians Desk Reference, DrugStore.Com or other source.
+Before prescribing any medication, review full prescribing information including adverse effect in the Physicians Desk Reference, DrugStore.Com or other source.

 1. Randomized Trial of cholesterol lowering in 4444 patients with coronary heart disease.
 The Scandinavian Simvastatin Survival Study.
 Lancet 1994; 344:1383-89